-When ArcGIS Image Server is configured for raster analytics, a range of services are exposed that can be accessed from Map Viewer, ArcGIS Pro, ArcGIS API for Python, or through ArcGIS REST API.
+When ArcGIS Image Server is configured for raster analytics, a range of services are exposed that can be accessed from Map Viewer Classic, ArcGIS Pro, ArcGIS API for Python, or through ArcGIS REST API.
 The extensive suite of tools and capabilities are accessed in the following clients and APIs:

 - ArcGIS Pro can be used as a client for raster analytics.
 Any raster function chain defined in a portal can be persisted as a new imagery layer by defining the output as a Web Image Layer.

 - REST APIs provide access to a number of distributed task services that can be integrated into applications.
 Server-side processing with raster functions can also be accessed via REST utilizing a number of raster function objects.

 Refer to Distributed processing with raster analytics for more information about raster analytics.